sympiler/aggregation/README.md

 ```

 ### Mac
-TODO: Setting the C and CXX compilers
+Setting the C and CXX compilers to GCC and then follow the Linux
+instructions.

+## Example
+As an example, sparse triangular solver example, CSR is turned into
+a parallel code using the LBC algorithm.